IrisBroadcast/ccm/README.md

 guides and FAQs.
 Join the discussion on the github issue tracker and the coming mailing lists to help us.

+### Requirements

+- Minimum support and tested MySQL 5.7
+- Visual Studio 2017
+- Minimum Microsoft Windows Server 20XX

+### How to get started

+(If you want codec control, set up that project separetely.)

+1. Open the Visual Studio solution and get the nuget packages required.
+2. The application is built as follows:
+-- CCM.Core : Core Helpers, Entities and models, Kamalio connection -- CCM.Data : Database
+-- CCM.Web  : Frontend and API Discovery response
+4. Set up the database of choice, instructions here [database setup](CCM.Data/README.md)
+4. Run the application
+5. Set up messages from your SIP-registrar (e.g Kamalio) to start recieving data at your enpoint

 License
 =======